forax/pro/README.md

 # architectures

-# example
+# demo
-The folder samples contains a [simple](https://github.com/forax/pro/tree/master/samples/simple) example.
+There is a small demo in the github projet [pro-demo](https://github.com/forax/pro-demo/).

 # build instructions
 To compile and build pro, run